BIDMCDigitalPsychiatry/LAMP-platform/docs/09-data_science/02-data_types/02-sensor_types.md

 :::

+## Sensor Sampling Rates

+Different sensors collect and report data at different frequencies.
+The data sampling rate of most sensors falls into one of three broad categories:
+1. Continuous: All data is collected and uploaded with a timestamp equal to the moment it occurred.
+2. Discrete: Not all data is collected and uploaded to the server.
+The available data is sampled every _n_ seconds as defined by a `frequency` parameter.
+3. Interval: The available data over the course of _n_ minutes is compiled into a report describing the events in that span.
+There will be a single data point every _n_ minutes.

 For some sensors, the data that is returned is different for iOS versus Android phones.
 This is documented below.

 | Name           | SensorSpec                | Requires watch / other device |